sonic-net/SONiC/doc/vxlan/VNET_Monitor.md

 SAI_HOSTIF_ATTR_NAME = <hostif_name>;
 ```

-The netdev representations will reside in an assigned namespace.
+The netdev representations will reside in an assigned namespace (optional).

 ```
 ip netns add vnet